• Know the Risks

 Dress Up Days

-distractionsnighttimeseat beltsspeedingimpaired drivingped and biketrucksrail safety
+distractionsnighttimeseat beltsspeedingimpaired drivingped and biketrucks

 Have fun dress-up days to get everyone involved in learning about teen driving dangers.
 Sunglasses remind about the dangers of driving at night; pajama bottoms about drowsy driving; and seat belts about buckling up.